 National Public Alerting System

-The National Public Alerting System (NPAS) is a multi-channel Federal-Provincial-Territorial (FPT) all-hazards system that provides emergency management organizations throughout Canada with a standard alerting capability to warn the public of imminent or unfolding hazards to life through such means as radio, cable television, satellite television, email and SMS text services.
+National Public Alerting System (NPAS): The NPAS is a collaborative initiative between Federal-Provincial-Territorial (FPT) governments that provides emergency management organizations across the country with the capability to rapidly warn the public of imminent or unfolding hazards to life.
 The NPAS complements existing public alerting systems and tools in a number of FPT jurisdictions.

 Emergency Management News Releases

 The Government of Canada invests in crime prevention in Vancouver

 Government of Canada announces assistance to Nova Scotia with recovery efforts following significant snow storm